The Manager Usage Dashboard

 3. Click Configure to change the rules

 The Configure button in the top right of the Usage page opens the Configure Usage form.
-Three cards: auto-reload credits, auto-reload tokens, and the overage spend limit.
-Each is independent — you can leave tokens on auto-reload while turning credits off, or run both with the same threshold and amount.
+Three cards: auto-reload documents, auto-reload tokens, and the overage spend limit.
+Each is independent — you can leave tokens on auto-reload while turning documents off, or run both with the same threshold and amount.

 4. Set the auto-reload thresholds and amounts